 This collection are just to get you going if you have a good travel guide and map you can seek out a bit more and depending how much time you have in Wellington.
 You will discover other enjoyable locations and attractions in and around the Wellington vicinity of New Zealand.

-Wellington is not a hard place to travel around, when you have grasped the layout of the place and understand the layout with the help of some local landmarks it should become pretty simple.
-You can cover a lot of the city as a pedestrian but ensure not to venture into unknown territory at night.
-If you want to travel greater distances across Wellington there are other ways to get around.
+Wellington is a fairly simple location to get around, once you have your bearings and understand the layout with the help of some local landmarks you should be able to navigate around with ease.
+You can cover a lot of the city on foot but ensure not to venture into unknown territory at night.
+If you wish to cover larger distances across Wellington there are a number of transport options.
 Wellington has a five line 154-kilometre (96 mile) Metro network known as Tranz Metro.
 It has 49 stations and cover wide areas of the city.
 There is a city wide bus system where passes can be bought to include multiple trips.
-There is also the option to use Wellington Taxis, where a knowledgeable driver can offer ideas for places to visit.
-What ever method you use to explore Wellington make sure you see as much of the city as your can.
+If you are in a larger party, it might be better to use a Rental Car in Wellington, there is also the alternative to use Wellington Taxis, but be aware of slow moving traffic at rush hour.
+What ever method you use to explore Wellington ensure you see as much of it as you can.

 If you wish to reside in Wellington for longer period of time you will need to find a place to stay.
 Wellington offers a broad range of places to stay these includes high end, deluxed locations to lower end hotels, bed and breakfasts and hostels.
 If you are visiting the city on business ensure that the hotel you pick has the business facilites that suit your needs, check the area location is good as traffic in Wellington can result in problems at certain times of the day.
 If you are looking for a prestigious hotel to stay at there is a selection of top chain and independent hotels.
 Wellington also offers an excellent array of lower star hotel options that provide simple but functional facilities for visitors to the city.
 If you do not have a huge accommodation budget there is a number of hostels and guest houses in the city which are a fine place to sleep overnight.
 Whatever accommodation type you select in Wellington ensure you take time to seek out deals that are available on countless travel web sites, often when there is a big event on in town.